-However, there are other forms of theft (other than shoplifting) that sometimes give rise to petty theft charges include:
+However, there are other, more complicated forms of theft that sometimes give rise to petty theft charges include:

-Here are some examples of activity that can lead to petty theft charges in California:
+Here are some examples of activity that can lead to petty theft/shoplifting charges in California:

-The maximum penalties for most first-time petty theft convictions are a fine of up to one thousand dollars ($1,000), up to six (6) months in county jail, or both.4
+The maximum penalties for most first-time petty theft convictions are a fine of up to one thousand dollars ($1,000), up to six (6) months in county jail, or both.5

 In order to help you understand the California theft crime of petty theft under Penal Code 484 & 488 PC, our California criminal defense attorneys will address the following: